Is Aloe Vera Safe for Cats? No | Here’s What Vets Say

 Final Thoughts From a Veterinary Perspective

-Aloe vera is not among the most dangerous plants for cats, but it is not safe.
-Most issues occur when cats chew the plant or ingest products during grooming.
+Aloe vera is not the most dangerous plant for cats, but it is not safe either.
+The biggest risk comes from cats chewing the plant or grooming aloe products off their skin.

 Common Questions